a-green-hand-jack/a-green-hand-jack.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-# 🍭 Current
-I am currently striving to pursue a Ph.D. degree with a focus on the intersection of life sciences and artificial intelligence.

 # 👨🏼‍🎓 About me
 I'm Jieke (Jack) Wu (武杰克), a senior undergraduate student at the [<span style="color:#1bd1a5;">Department of Life Sciences and Medicine</span>](http://enbiomed.ustc.edu.cn/main.htm), [<span style="color:#21a675;">University of Science and Technology of China</span>](https://www.ustc.edu.cn/).
+I am currently striving to pursue a Ph.D. degree with a focus on the intersection of life sciences and artificial intelligence.
 If you are interested in learning more about me and would like to explore my background further, please click [here](https://github.com/a-green-hand-jack/CV/raw/master/Jieke%20Wu's%20resume.pdf) to download my resume.

-# 📖 Education
+# 📖 Educations

 - *Sept.2021 – June 2025*: B.Sc. in Biotechnology, Department of Life Sciences and Medicine, University of Science and Technology of China (expected)
 - *Sept.2018 – June 2021*: [<span style="color:#41555d;">The Middle School Attached To Northwestern Polytechnical University</span>](http://www.xgdfz.com/)